-The school library is a learning centre.
+The school library is a learning center.
 Every effort is made to provide rich and diverse research and reading material to our students and staff.
 The library has quiet work areas, a project area for group work, and computers for research.
 Students should familiarize themselves with library policies and procedures, especially with regards to overdue, damaged or lost material.
-Students should not attempt to repair library books themselves; damaged books should be returned to the librarian for repair.
+Students can be charged a replacement fee for lost, damaged, and/or unreturned books.